-A leaked image from Season Two shows an older China mailing a letter to her family from Paris.
+A leaked image from the Blu-Rays shows an older China mailing a letter to her family from Paris.
 Standing guard over her desk are Mr. Bearguy III... and Aila's Command Gundam.

 After Season 1's final episode aired, 4chan's /m/ message board launched "Gunpla Party."
 Hundreds of photos of Gunpla mimicking Star Build Strike's victory pose in Episode 24 were collected and sorted into a collage◊, which was sent to Sunrise staff with a message of thanks and appreciation for Build Fighters.